Fall2024CS584/Project1/README.md

 # Project 1
 # Group Member - Dev Kumar(A20546714)
 # How to excute the pyhton code for Linear regression with ElasticNet regularization.
-Step 1 :- Install pyhton in your system.
+# Step 1 :- Install python in your system.
+# Step 2 :- Open terminal and open the directory ~/Project1_ML-CS584-/ and run the below command
+# python generate_regression_data.py -N 100 -m 2 3 -b 1 -scale 0.1 -rnge 0 10 -seed 42 -output_file output.csv
+# Step 3 :- Move the output.csv file to ~/Project1_ML-CS584-/elasticnet/models/
-Step 2 :- Open terminal and open the directory ~/Project1_ML-CS584-/elasticnet/models Step 3 :- write the below commmnd in terminal:- pyhton ElasticNet.py
+# Step 4 :- Open terminal and open the directory ~/Project1_ML-CS584-/elasticnet/models/ and Run the below commmnd in terminal:-
+# pyhton ElasticNet.py

 Put your README here.
 Answer the following questions.